-Owls Head Mountain is part of the Sargent Ponds Wild Forest which covers an impressive approximate 45,000 acres.
+Owls Head Mountain is part of the Sargent Ponds Wild Forest, which covers an impressive approximate 45,000 acres.
 This rather prominent peak in the Long Lake area is made up of four separate summits, two of which are referred to as the horns.
-These horns give the mountain the look of an owl’s head – a great horned owl’s head to be a bit more exact.
+These horns give the mountain the look of an owls head – a great horned owls head to be exact.

-Atop its tallest summit sits a firetower that was erected in 1919 after the original wooden one was abandoned.
-The tower then became inactive in the 1970’s.
-Under the help of Friends of the Owl’s Head Fire Tower it has been restored and is open to the public to enjoy.
-Owl’s Head has outstanding and vast views from the cliffs, if climbing a tower is not your cup of tea.
+Atop the mountain's tallest summit is a 35-foot-tall fire tower that was erected in 1919, replacing the original wooden one.
+The tower then became inactive in the 1970s, but with the help of volunteers it has been restored and is open to the public.
+Owls Head also has outstanding views from the summit cliffs, if climbing a tower is not your cup of tea.

 From the partially open summit, Long Lake can be seen below with Blue Mountain in the background.
-From the tower a 360 degree view is afforded with mind blowing views of the Central Adirondacks and High Peaks Region off in the distance.
+From the tower, a mind-blowing, 360-degree panorama awaits!
+Climb the steps to enjoy views of the Central Adirondacks and some of the High Peaks in the distance.
 The Seward Mountains stand tall over everything in the area.
-The large dome of Kempshall Mountain (a former fire tower peak) sits along the Shore of Long Lake.
-In the distance the towers of Blue Mountain, Wakely Mountain, Snowy Mountain, Goodnow Mountain and Arab Mountain can be faintly determined.
+The large dome of Kempshall Mountain (a former fire tower peak) sits along the shore of Long Lake.
+In the distance, the towers of Blue Mountain, Wakely Mountain, Snowy Mountain, Goodnow Mountain, and Arab Mountain can be faintly determined.

 Winter parking does not change and Endion Road is plowed.
 Owls Head Mountain is an excellent snowshoe excursion after you've tried a few of the area's easier hikes.
 Snowshoes will usually suffice on the generally well-packed trail, although snow spikes could come in handy on some of the steeper sections, especially near the summit.